The Nest

 Once you’ve found a place you want to buy, it typically takes between 6 and 12 weeks to close on a coop in NYC.
 The exact time will depend on the property and whether you’re making an all-cash purchase or financing.
 All-cashcoop vs condo in nyc - pros and cons of buying a coop in nyc buyers can expect to close in as little as 6-10 weeks.

 If you’re financing the Coop, you can expect it to take 8-12 weeks.
-Remember that you’ll still need to budget some time to find a place, which can often be the most time-consuming buying process.
-Also, the timeline can be delayed if something goes awry during the purchase process.
+Remember that you’ll still need to budget some time to find a place, which can often be the most time-consuming part of the buying process.
+Additionally, the timeline can be delayed if an issue arises during the purchase process.

 Is buying a coop a good investment?